louiskareem/louiskareem/README.md

-- 👋 Hi, I’m @louiskareem
+- 👋 Hi, I’m @louiskareem sometimes refer to as dev721, that is my freelancing work name
 - 👀 I’m interested in artificial intelligence, machine learning, software, IoT, wearables, mobile applications, basketball, stocks, collaborating, space, mars, and star wars
-- 🌱 I’m currently learning data science/AI/machine learning and software engineering.
-Basically, everything tech.
+- 🌱 I’m a software engineering student specializing in data science/ai/machine learning.
 - 💞️ I’m looking to collaborate on data science projects (think of ai & ml) and software applications.
 - 📫 How to reach me www.721pronto.nl or LinkedIn www.linkedin.com/in/louiskareem/